AkibSadmanee/Mailfinder/Readme.md

 </p>

 <p align="center">
-  Search a keyword in google, Get email addresses related to that keyword!!
+  Search keywords in google, Get email addresses related to that keyword!!
 </p>

 > Language Used: Python3 <br>